ortplus/Orientum-Plus-Token/README.md

 Token Symbol      | ORT+
 Total Supply      | 40,000,000,000
 Decimal places    | 18
-Ethereum Address  | 0xb984ad45393647d8109287933aa09a3b733d1cdd
+Ethereum Address  | 0xe02a471b2778b2d3a220e1ff82a0f8184fb73504

-The token contracts are based on standard contracts from https://openzeppelin.org
+The token contract is based on standard contracts from https://openzeppelin.org

 To give a little background: